 Other Zoku Quick Pop Do’s And Don’ts

-Hard alcohol doesn’t freeze well so don’t even think about putting that daquiri in, unless it’s really diluted.
+Hard alcohol doesn’t freeze well so don’t even think about putting that daiquiri in, unless it’s really diluted.
 And, what’s the point of that?
 Beer will freeze (from what I read).
-Sugar free drinks don’t freeze well either.
+Sugar-free drinks don’t freeze well either.

 Do You Need All Of The Zoku Gadgets?

-I got caught up with following the recipes in Zoku Quick Pop Maker exactly, which totally isn’t necessary.
+I got caught up with following the recipes in the Zoku Recipe Book exactly, which totally isn’t necessary.
 I think you can wing it.
 If it tastes good in the blender or juicer, it’s going to taste good as a popsicle.
-The book is great for inspiration, because I would have never thought to make a key lime pie popsicle, for example.
+The book is great for inspiration because I would have never thought to make a key lime pie popsicle, for example.